PeARSearch/readthedocs/docs/source/usage.rst

     docker compose up -d

-Check the new pod is running by running the command:
+Check the new instance is running by running the command:

 .. code-block:: bash